 “Super Sevens Wager” means an optional additional wager which may be made by a player in accordance with section 15.

+“Upper Minimum” means the upper minimum wager on a Player Select Blackjack table required to commence alternative rule options to those that apply to wagers that only comply with the Lower Minimum, as further described in section 21.

 2.0 Application

 The rules contained in this division, together with the general rules contained in division 1, shall apply to the game of Blackjack.